olmadsen/beta-system/README.md

 For a complete list of contributors to the code base, execute `git shortlog -s -n` in your clone of the repository.

 **qBeta** is a relatively new language derived from Beta and developed by Ole Lehrmann Madsen.
-Birger Møller-Pedersen has (and is) an importat contributor and Henry Michael Lassen is a key person in the development of the SDE called **qEnv**.
+Birger Møller-Pedersen has (and is) an important contributor and Henry Michael Lassen is a key person in the development of the SDE called **qEnv**.
 The web-site https://qbeta.dev has a very preliminary and incomplete description of qBeta. qBeta is used in the book _An Introduction to Programming as Modeling_ by Ole Lehrmann Madsen and Birger Møller-Pedersen and is published on the web-site [https://oopm.org](https://oopm.org).

-qBeta has so far primerily been used to experiment with new language mechanisms.
+qBeta has so far primarily been used to experiment with new language mechanisms.
 The implementation is thus not suitable for prodcution code.
 The same is the case for qEnv.
 You are welcome to try out qBeta and qEnv, but both the qBeta compiler and qEnv are very unstable.